openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 * The Wallets MUST perform client authentication as defined in (#wallet-attestation).
 * Refresh tokens are RECOMMENDED to be supported for Credential refresh.
 For details, see Section 13.5 in [@!OIDF.OID4VCI].

-Note: Issuers SHOULD be mindful of how long the usage of the refresh token is allowed to refresh a credential, as opposed to starting the issuance flow from the beginning.
+Note: Issuers SHOULD consider how long a refresh token is allowed to be used to refresh a credential, as opposed to starting the issuance flow from the beginning.
 For example, if the User is trying to refresh a Credential more than a year after its original issuance, the usage of the refresh tokens is NOT RECOMMENDED.

 ### Wallet Attestation {#wallet-attestation}